 In the video featuring the student from Owensboro Catholic High School, after a group of Native American men walked by, a voice can be heard saying, “Just because you stole the land, don’t make it yours.”
 The young man in the hoodie can be heard replying, “…and y’all stole it from the Aboriginals…it’s been stolen throughout all of history…land gets stolen…it’s how it works…it’s the way of the world.”

-President of Owensboro Catholic Schools Tom Lilly said some of the 7th- and 8th-graders from OCS traveled to Washington D.C. to support the annual Right to Life March being held on Friday, Jan.
-18, but they did not have a high school sponsored trip this year.
+President of Owensboro Catholic Schools Tom Lilly said some of the seventh and eighth graders from OCS traveled to Washington D.C. to support the annual Right to Life March being held on Friday, Jan.
+18. and returned without incident.

 When asked about being held to a higher standard because they are a Catholic school, he took ownership of that fact, adding that students still make their own choices.